About the Institute for Emerging Leaders

 Sean Hewitt is currently the Director of Center for Civic Engagement (CCE).
 In this role, he supports the Drew Action Scholars and Civic Scholars Programs.
 He also oversees the rollout of CCE events, immersive experiences, student civic projects, and community partnerships.

 Sean is an experienced nonprofit director, mentor, and community advocate.
-In addition to over fifteen (15) years of nonprofit management experience, he has led workshops on youth leadership, ethics, cultural competency, wellness, and community engagement in both university and industry settings.
+In addition to over 15 years of nonprofit management experience, he has led workshops on youth leadership, ethics, cultural competency, wellness, and community engagement in both university and industry settings.
 His advocacy work extends to collaborating with public and private sector agencies as well as healthcare providers to support underrepresented youth and families.

 Sean holds a Bachelor of Science degree in Business Administration with a concentration in Management and Master’s in Public Administration.
 Currently, he is completing a Master of Social Work degree.